yokesharun/color-monster/README.md

-# Color Monster - Color theme matcher
+# Color Monster - Beautiful Color Palette

 This is a Color matching website, Especially for Designers.
-My Site Name is Color Monster and each of the set of colors are called as monsters
+My Site Name is Color Monster and each of the set of colors are called as monsters.
+Inspired from the Website [Color Hunt](http://colorhunt.co/).

 Project is based on PHP Laravel framework. along with bootstrap paper design framework